Big price tag, or big waitlist: addicts face barriers no matter where they turn in Manitoba

 “We don’t allow relationship-building here because you are not focused on your recovery, but we see that a lot.
 That’s why our long-term goal is to have a separate program for men and women,” said Kumar.

 The capacity for Anchorage is 56 beds for men and women, 20 of which are reserved for Corrections Services Canada (CSC).
-Some of CSC’s clients receive treatment and attend programs while others stay as a condition of their release.
+Some of CSC’s members receive treatment and attend programs while others stay as a condition of their release.

 High demand for the program means waits of more than 30 days to get in.
 According to Kumar, the intake worker receives up to 100 messages a day from people wanting to secure a bed.
-Once the intake worker reaches a client, the average wait time is two to three days for an assessment, and then 20-25 days to get into the program.
+Once the intake worker reaches a member, the average wait time is two to three days for an assessment, and then 20-25 days to get into the program.

 Residential support vs. outpatient programs

-For both Kumar and Melnuk, providing clients a haven from negative influences is essential for recovery, but the Addictions Foundation of Manitoba (AFM) claims that a small percentage of addicts actually require a residential program.
+For both Kumar and Melnuk, providing members a haven from negative influences is essential for recovery, but the Addictions Foundation of Manitoba (AFM) claims that a small percentage of addicts actually require a residential program.

-One of AFM’s outpatient programs is a methadone clinic where patients receive opiate replacement therapy, a treatment meant to stabilize clients.
+One of AFM’s outpatient programs is a methadone clinic where patients receive opiate replacement therapy, a treatment meant to stabilize members.
 Reinecke said that while some addicts may seek immediate detoxification, stabilizing on methadone first yields better results.

 “These patients just statistically don’t do well staying clean, even if they go straight into a treatment program.
 We find that over time their cravings become overwhelming and they experience prolonged psychological withdrawal symptoms … so most patients with opiate addiction who detox will eventually relapse,” said Reinecke.